jojie-webdev/shoretrade-app/README.md

 Single-purpose requests that will only be used on one screen should be stored along-side the component.

+## React Grid

+The grid system that we are using is [react-grid-system](https://sealninja.github.io/react-grid-system/).

 ## Routing

 We are using [react-router](https://reactrouter.com/web/guides/quick-start) for routing and routes will be defined under [routes folder](src/routes).